opennetworkinglab/aether-docs/onramp/blueprints.rst

 ~~~~~~~~~~~~~~~~~~~~

 Aether can be configured to work with the open source gNB from srsRAN.
-The blueprint runs in simulation mode.
-(Support for USRP radio is
+The blueprint supports the deployment of srsRAN in simulation mode, along
-currently work-in-progress.)
+with USRP radios or in 7.2 split (DPDK mode) to connect to radio units (RUs).

 The following assumes familiarity with the srsRAN 5G stack, but it is
 **not** necessary to separately install the srsRAN stack.
 OnRamp